matheussilvasantos/jekiti.js/README.md

 The code above is going to show your ad every 50 seconds during 500 milliseconds.
 This is not the perfect time to show your ad, it depends on your business.

+## Demo

+Access this [site](https://jekiti.matheussilva.site/) and wait 10 seconds to see the ad for 500 milliseconds: [https://jekiti.matheussilva.site/](https://jekiti.matheussilva.site/).

 ## How to use

 First of all, get the script in your site: